 What is fundamental analysis?

 Fundamental analysis is essentially getting to know the value of the stock by studying factors that could affect its price.
-It could be internal or external factors.
+It is a stock price formula could be internal or external factors.
 While internal factors could be anything like the financial health of the company, future prospects, the market that it operates in, the management, the prospects of the sector it operates in and the overall global and national economic conditions.

 There are two ways fundamental analysis is generally done.

 As the name suggests, a top to down approach is adopted.
 The analysis begins with overall conditions of the economy, narrows down to sectors poised to perform well depending on the various factors playing out in the economy (Like pharma sector was expected to do well as the Covid-19 pandemic spread out), and then individual stocks are chosen from the narrowed down sectors.

 This is the opposite of the top-down approach.
 Here, you start by identifying a company that you could be interested to invest in and then go upwards.
 Check on the sector that it is operating in and then take stock of the general economic conditions of the country or regions the company operates in.

 Fundamental analysis puts the use of many financial ratios to analyse the position of the company.
 Some of the commonly used ratios like P/E Ratio, Dividend Payout Ratio, Earnings per share, Return on Equity, etc. These ratios are compared to the industry average or to the peers in the same industry to rate the performance of the company.
 This will help the investors in analysing if the stocks of the company are overpriced or underpriced and if buying the stock of the company is profitable or not.

 Given below are some of the ratios that are used to make fundamental analysis.